With a little help from our friends: see who’s visited the museum

 Carol was in the museum to film her interview for a documentary exploring the different experiences of members of the Windrush generation.

-Carol spoke about her memories of her father and his experiences with the Beatles, and was generous enough to loan some personal items of Lord Woodbine’s to the museum, which have just gone on display and can be found on the first floor!
+Carol spoke about her memories of her father and his experiences with the Beatles, and was generous enough to loan some personal items of Lord Woodbine’s to the museum, notably his signature bowler hat and suitcase.
+These will be going on display soon!

 A visit from Wilco!